-When people think about the causes of their truck crashes, they may be looking at distracted driving, drowsy driving, or an oversized load as likely causes.
+When people think about the causes of their truck accidents, they may be looking at distracted driving, drowsy driving, or an oversized load as likely causes.
 They may not even consider the trucker’s medical condition as contributing to their crash.
 However, to be safe drivers, truckers must be healthy, and many are not.

-6 Medical Conditions That Cause Trucker Crashes
+6 Medical Conditions That Cause Trucker Accidents

 In order to obtain a commercial driver’s license, truckers must meet certain requirements set by the Federal Motor Carrier Safety Administration (FMCSA).
 One of these rules is that the trucker be free from any mental or physical impairment that could limit his ability to be a safe driver.
 Some of the medical conditions that would prohibit someone from becoming a trucker include: